 we do have some notes on issues you’ll encounter.

-Ubuntu 18.04 Bionic, Ubuntu 16.04 Xenial, Ubuntu 14.04 Trusty and Debian Stretch are supported for running Zulip in production.
+Ubuntu 18.04 Bionic, Ubuntu 16.04 Xenial, and Debian Stretch are supported for running Zulip in production.
 64-bit is recommended.
 We also recommend installing on the newest option you’re comfortable with, to save your organization the work of upgrading (Ubuntu Trusty reached end of life in April 2019; Zulip 2.0 was the last major release to support it).

 CPU and Memory: For installations with 100+ users you’ll need a minimum of 2 CPUs and 4GB RAM.
 For installations with fewer users, 1 CPU and 2GB RAM is sufficient.
 We strongly recommend against installing with less than 2GB of RAM, as you will likely experience out of memory issues installing dependencies.
 We recommend against using highly CPU-limited servers like the AWS